netgen/ezplatform-search-extra/README.md

 ## Features

-Only a short list of features is provided here, see [documentation](https://netgen-ezplatform-search-extra.readthedocs.io) for more details.
+Only a list of features is provided here, see [documentation](https://netgen-ezplatform-search-extra.readthedocs.io) for more details.